 Is the price right?
 In the fast-paced market of today, it may be the most important decision in the process, having mere seconds to catch the attention of a buyer viewing properties online.
 By starting off with the price set to compete, you are highly likely to decrease the time on the market.
 If you’ve priced too high, this may be exactly why your house isn’t selling in Greater Los Angeles.
 Perhaps you factored in potential counteroffers and are really willing to take much less than you are asking.
 If you’re concerned about offers coming in low, there are other options, rather than playing with your price, such as building in contingencies to sweeten the deal, while keeping your asking price as close to the original number as possible.

 Lack of Interest

-These are just a few of the possible reasons why your house isn’t selling in Southern California.
+These are just a few of the possible reasons why your house isn’t selling in Greater Los Angeles.
 Tired of waiting for the right buyer?
 If you would rather save your time and money while skipping all of the headaches and expenses of listing yourself or with a real estate agent, Homesmith Group is here to help.
 With the added benefit of a quick closing, why not just sell directly to Homesmith Group.
 Send us a message or call (855) HOMESMITH (466-3764) today!